Travelling abroad exposes you to all kinds of new health risks. It’s important that you prepare for these risks so that they don’t ruin your trip.

 You can buy travel first aid kits, or you can assemble your own first aid kit.
 Things to include in this kit include plasters, bandages, medical tape, gauzes, antiseptic liquid, tweezers and scissors.

-It’s also important to pack any medication that you may need.
-Start by considering prescription medication – make sure that you’ve got enough to last the duration of your travels.
-Other medications to bring could include pain relief medication, motion sickness medication, antihistamines, contraception and diarrhea pills.
+It’s also important to pack any medication that you may need, such as contraception or pain relief medicine.
+Start by considering your prescription medication – make sure that you’ve got enough to last the duration of your travels.
+If you run out, you may have to search “walk in clinic near me” and get a new prescription there because some pharmacies will not issue emergency prescription supplies to tourists.
+Over-the-counter medicines to bring could include pain relief medication, motion sickness medication, antihistamines, and diarrhea pills.

 Watch your alcohol intake